IT’S A RICH LIFE – Indigenous art oil painting to open our eyes and see the glory of it all.

 Have you ever asked the question … Why?

 Are we alone or does gratitude for love belong to a Divine worthy of recognition?
 Was there a primal explosion with no creative mind behind the mass of dust and molecular particles?
 Or is there a supernatural mystery, a person with a benevolent heart to thank?
 Spinning out of control until through eons of time ending up as a small bird hungry for some nectar in the middle of a universe that will never self-destruct.
 A huge question to ask in the face of all the opinions of experts, the giants of philosophy, religions, politics, and science, hungering for answers and the millions of books, movies, articles written, paintings painted, arguments argued, only to attest to something that none of us were alive to witness!
 That is a wonder in itself.
 Why?

-For myself, I have bowed before His Majesty, in the realm outside of time, the supernatural in the world of the spirit, in which our natural eyes and mind cannot fathom.
+For myself, I have bowed before His Majesty, in the realm outside of time, the supernatural world of the spirit, in which our natural eyes and mind cannot fathom.
 God instigated it all.
-Jesus is there at the beginning and the end and created every particle of dust, the structure of every molecule.
+Jesus is there at the beginning and the end and created every particle of dust, and structure of every molecule.
 He saw it take place and it is He who has every evidence of proof that gave us what we have today.

 The wingspan of the Silver Eye is an engineering marvel.
 Supported by biological and chemical transactions, DNA codes and a mind with a purpose, these creatures are full “I’m hungry”.
 Our bodies too, are full of that same extraordinary wonder.
 For all this wonder I give thanks to the one and only Sovereign, beyond the realms of my biologically engineered eyesight.